Frequently Asked Questions

 How do I apply to be a Presidential Scholar at Boston College?

 To apply to be a Boston College Presidential Scholar you must apply by the priority scholarship deadline of November 1.
 No separate application is required and you may apply as an Early Decision I, Early Decision II or as a Regular Decision applicant.
+All applicants who apply by the deadline are automatically considered for the Scholarship.
 Visit the Boston College Admission page for deadlines and information about applying to Boston College.

 Do applicants need to submit FAFSA paperwork by the November 1st deadline?